ncn-foreigners/NMAR/reference/nmar_scaling_infra.md

 - Provide an engine-agnostic API for standardizing design matrices and auxiliary moments before solving.

-- Return a minimal "recipe" (per-column mean and standard deviation) for unscaling coefficients and covariance matrices after solving.
+- Return a minimal scaling recipe (`nmar_scaling_recipe`) used to unscale coefficients and covariance matrices after solving.

 ## Inputs/Outputs